ChatGPT Plus Review: Still the Default Choice?

 TL;DR: ChatGPT Plus remains the safest default AI subscription in 2026.
 GPT-5.5 Instant is fast, capable, and versatile.
 But specialists, coders, researchers, creatives, may prefer targeted tools.

 Two years on, the question most Australian business owners still ask me about AI tools is the simplest one: if I pay for just one, which should it be?
 The honest answer hasn't changed much.
-ChatGPT Plus is $20 a month (CloudZero confirms the price hasn't budged since launch), and it does more things adequately than any rival does brilliantly.
+ChatGPT Plus is $20 a month (CloudZero confirms the price hasn't budged since launch (opens in a new tab)), and it does more things adequately than any rival does brilliantly.

 What has changed is the engine under the hood.
-In April 2026 OpenAI shipped GPT-5.5, and a faster variant called GPT-5.5 Instant followed within weeks.
+In April 2026 OpenAI shipped GPT-5.5 (opens in a new tab), and a faster variant called GPT-5.5 Instant followed within weeks.
 That model is now the default you get when you log in.
 It's quick, it handles most everyday work without complaint, and for a team that mostly writes, drafts, summarises, and asks questions, it's plenty.

 The catch is the one that always applies to a generalist.
 ChatGPT Plus is the best first tool to buy and rarely the best second one.
 If your work lives in code, deep research, or hard reasoning, you'll eventually want something sharper alongside it.
 Here's where it stands, feature by feature.